creative-co/standup/README.md

 ## To do

+- Redesign node:script running concept:
+`setup` script need to be run for each node
+`shell` script is meant to be run for one specific node `init` script does not relate to any node at all.

 - If there is more than one node in standup.yml, require node name(s) or `all` explicitly set:
 `standup shell web`
 `standup update db,web`